Nishant3108/SDEV265/Readme.md

 ## Installation

-1. Download the Windows `.exe` installer
+1. Download the Windows `.exe` installer - there are 3 files present inside the .exe folder make sure all of them are installed in the same path!
 2. Double-click to launch installation
 3. Follow on-screen instructions
 4. Launch from desktop shortcut